 These days, many consider data to be the most valuable asset of any organization with digital presence.
 To protect the modern goldmines, it should be in everyone’s best interest to try and minimize any risks to sensitive data amid heightened connectivity and rampant cybercrime.
 Yet statistics suggest that data breaches take place every second, are often kept under the radar, and can get extremely costly for the target.

 Is it impossible to prevent data leaks?
 Not really.
-One common misconception is that effective data protection requires high-end hardware and a generous budget.
-While they do certainly help, sometimes it comes down to the most basic security measures to keep data safe.
+One common misconception is that effective data protection requires high-end technology and a bottomless budget.
+While they do certainly help, oftentimes it comes down to the most basic security measures to keep data safe.

 In this article, we take a look at three highly publicized, highly scrutinized data breach incidents to explain what mishaps resulted in the leaks and how such incidents can be prevented from occurring in the future.